dieghernan/dieghernan.github.io/collections/_posts/2022-12-12-tidyterra-hillshade-2.md

-*This is the second post of a series of the series "Hillshade, colors and marginal plots with tidyterra".
+*This is the second post of the series "Hillshade, colors and marginal plots with tidyterra".
 In this post I would explore an approach for annotating marginal plots to a ggplot2 map of a SpatRaster, including information of the values by longitude and latitude.
 See the first post of the